Get up and running

 in minutes.

-Everything you need to install the server, connect your MCP client, and deploy your first topology.
+Everything you need to install, connect your MCP client, and deploy your first topology.
+No prior MCP experience required.

 Prerequisites